RamVasuthevan/Personal-Website/website/_posts/2023-11-21-NYC-Offering-Plans.md

 > Offering plans have NOT been filed for plan IDs beginning with CP, HO, and NA.
 > See the Cooperative Policy Statement & No-Action Letter Applications request form for more information about records associated with a CP, HO, or NA plan ID.
 - Requested all plan and Amendments

+2023-11-29
+- NY AG FOIL unit came back and said that > The documents responsive to your request are posted to the Office of the Attorney General’s (“OAG”) Real Estate Finance Bureau Database
+- Replied asking for amendment 26